-67 Perkins v.
-Benguet Consol.
-Mining Co., 324 U.S. 437 (1952).

-Hall,69 the Court decided that a collection of separate contacts with the forum state, which included the purchase of helicopters, the training of pilots, the visit of defendant's chief executive officer to negotiate a contract, and the receipt of checks for its services drawn on a Texas bank were insufficient to constitute the continuous and systematic contact required for general jurisdiction.70
+The problem with Justice Ginsburg's opinion in Goodyear is that it could be read much more broadly than the facts of this particular case might suggest.
+At one end of the spectrum, in Perkins v.
+Benguet Consolidated Mining Co., the Court upheld jurisdiction over a corporation that had its temporary corporate headquarters in the forum state.
+The inherently continuous and systematic nature of even a temporary corporate headquarters made it easy for the Court to uphold jurisdiction over a claim that did not arise in the forum state.
+At the other end of the spectrum, in Helicopteros Nacionales de Colombia, S.A. v.
+Hall, the Court decided that a collection of separate contacts with the forum state, which included the purchase of helicopters, the training of pilots, the visit of defendant's chief executive officer to negotiate a contract, and the receipt of checks for its services drawn on a Texas bank were insufficient to constitute the continuous and systematic contact required for general jurisdiction.

-Prior to Goodyear, the Supreme Court had given no indication of where to draw the line between these two easy cases at either end of the general jurisdiction spectrum.71 In particular, the Court has never resolved whether extensive sales in the forum state, even if sales made directly by the defendant into the forum state (as opposed to some physical presence like a corporate headquarters), would be sufficient to establish general jurisdiction.72 Nevertheless, a number of lower courts have relied upon extensive sales directly into the forum state as a basis for the assertion of general jurisdiction, although the cases are remarkably inconsistent on the amount of sales necessary for such jurisdiction.73 The general assumption, however, has always been that, even if a court is more likely to find general
+Prior to Goodyear, the Supreme Court had given no indication of where to draw the line between these two easy cases at either end of the general jurisdiction spectrum.
+In particular, the Court has never resolved whether extensive sales in the forum state, even if sales made directly by the defendant into the forum state (as opposed to some physical presence like a corporate headquarters), would be sufficient to establish general jurisdiction.
+Nevertheless, a number of lower courts have relied upon extensive sales directly into the forum state as a basis for the assertion of general jurisdiction, although the cases are remarkably inconsistent on the amount of sales necessary for such jurisdiction.
+The general assumption, however, has always been that,